Why the iPhone 13 Pro's LiDAR scanner could be its secret photographic weapon

 New dimension

-If you haven't dabbled with 3D capture, it can sound like a gimmick.
+If you haven't dabbled with 3D capture, it can sound gimmicky.
 After all, 3D TV turned out to be one of tech's biggest flops and the wave of stereo cameras (like the Fujifilm FinePix Real 3D W1) a decade ago were similarly faddish.

 But many experts think 3D snapping is as inevitable as digital photography was in 2000.
 And a growing number of iPhone 12 Pro owners have been tinkering with their phone's LiDAR scanners with fascinating results.